Fall River water or watershed scenery in California

 Bring PMDs, BWOs, tricos, midges, callibaetis, caddis, damsel nymphs, scuds, emergers, and small leeches.

-Check CDFW's current Fall River Complex regulations.
-This source review flagged zero-trout harvest context, but the official regulation source controls.
+Check CDFW's current Fall River Complex rules.
+This source review flagged zero-trout harvest context, but the official rule source controls.